OBU Signal

 The Signal is the weekly student newspaper of Ouachita Baptist University in Arkadelphia, Arkansas.
 The newspaper is published every Thursday during the academic year and is printed by the Hope Star.

 The print edition has received the Gold Medalist rating from the Columbia Scholastic Press Association, and the online edition has received a Pacemaker award from the Associated Collegiate Press.

-In 2013, The Signal was named runner-up by the Arkansas College Media Association for top newspaper and top website in the state.

 History

 The first issue was printed in March 1890, making the publication the oldest university student journalistic effort in the state of Arkansas.

 The Signal began as a combination newspaper/literary magazine known as the Ouachita Ripples, published monthly.
 On Sept.
 22, 1917, the publication changed its name to Ouachita Baptist College Signal-Ripples.
 "Ripples" was later dropped and the publication became known as The Signal.
 The word "Signal" was chosen during the world war period because signals are what keep us together and fighting for the same cause, according to a letter in the first issue with the new name.
 The letter continued: